-In the present study, over half (57.15 %) of patients consulted the ER during the first year after liver transplantation.
-Moreover, this was the case despite the fact that all transplant recipients in our hospital are subjected to scheduled clinical follow-up visits at the transplant outpatient clinic for at least one year after the procedure.
-Furthermore, should any incident occur, patients have direct phone access to an on-call transplant specialist around the clock, seven days a week; their appointments are brought forward and unforeseen emergencies are attended to.
-Despite this, 78 % of patients visited the ER on their own initiative, which is similar to the 80 % rate of patients in the general population who visit ERs in Spain (1).
-This may lead to a reassessment of the frequency of outpatient follow-up in the relevant protocols.
+In the present study over half (57.15 %) of patients consulted the ER during their first year after liver transplantation.
+Moreover, this was the case despite the fact that all ransplant recipients in our hospital are subjected to scheduled clinical follow-up visits at the transplant outpatient clinic at least for one year after the procedure.
+Furthermore, should any incident occur, patients have direct phone access to an on-call transplant specialist around the clock, seven days a week-appointments are advanced, and unforeseen emergencies attended to.
+Despite this 78 % of patients visited the ER on their own initiative, a rate similar to the 80 % of patients in the general population who visit ERs in Spain (1), which may lead to reassess the frequency of outpatient follow-up in the relevant protocols.
 The ER frequentation rate within the first year after liver transplantation in our series is similar to that described in the literature, which oscillates between 44.4 % and 67.3 % (2-6).

 As in other series (2-4,7), fever and digestive symptoms represented the most common causes of consultation to the ER.
-Fever was the most common motive and its development in an immunosuppressed patient having undergone complex surgery warrants an urgent evaluation to rule out any potentially serious infectious complication.
-In our study, more than half of consultations led to unscheduled hospital readmission.
-This proportion is much higher than the 12-13 % hospitalization rate of our ER for the general adult population, which suggests that the high rate of ER visits by liver transplant patients is justifiable from a medical standpoint.
-As a matter of fact, the unscheduled readmission rate in our series is similar to that in the literature for the first year after liver transplantation, which ranges from 49 % to 74 % (2-6).
-However, the clinical expertise of liver transplant teams and their readmission criteria vary from one hospital to the next.
+Fever was the commonest motive, and its development in an immunosuppressed patient having undergone complex surgery warrants an urgent evaluation to rule out any potentially serious infectious complication.
+In our study more than half of consultations led to unscheduled hospital readmission.
+This proportion is much higher than the 12-13 % hospitalization rate our hospital's ER has for the general adult population, which suggests that the high rate of ER visits by liver transplant patients is justifiable from a medical standpoint.
+As a matter of fact, the unscheduled readmission rate in our series is similar to that in the literature for the first year after liver transplant teams and readmission criteria vary from one hospital to the next.

-Awareness of readmission causes and timing may help to establish whether readmissions may be prevented.
-In our series, infection was the most common indication for readmission and the cause of death for all five patients who passed away during their readmission stay.
-The frequent indication of readmission for cholangitis over the study period should be highlighted among infectious conditions.
-Biliary infection and complications were also the most common causes of readmission in the series by Russo (7) and Paterno (8).
-In our series, the absence of readmissions for immune disorders or opportunistic infection should also be highlighted.
+Awareness of readmission causes and timing may help establish whether readmissions may be prevented.
+In our series, infection was the most common indication for readmission, and the cause of death for all five patients who passed on during their readmission stay.
+The frequent indication of readmission for cholangitis over the study period is to be highlighted among infectious conditions.
+Biliary infection and complications were also the most common causes of readmission in the series by Russo (7) and by Paterno (8).
+In our series, the absence of readmissions for immune disorders or opportunistic infection also deserves highlighting.

-Among the non-transplanted general population, readmission within 30 days after hospital discharge is common, oscillating between 10.1 % in patients discharged after admission for diverse causes (9) and 14.3 % in patients discharged after major surgery (10).
-Our readmission rate at 30 days after discharge is lower than that reported in the literature for liver transplant recipients, which ranges from 16 % to 50 % (1,5,11-13).
-These different readmission rates at 30 days after discharge may result from differing patient characteristics, variations in clinical practice and outpatient follow-up, and distinct readmission criteria between hospitals.
+Among the non-transplanted general population, readmission within 30 days after hospital discharge is common, oscillating between 10.1 % in patients discharged after admission for diverse causes (9), and 14.3 % in patients discharged after major surgery (10).
+Our readmission rate at 30 days after discharge is lower than reported in the literature for liver transplant recipients, which ranges from 16 % to 50 % (1,5,11-13).

+This different readmission rate at 30 days after discharge may result from differing patient characteristics, variations in clinical practice and outpatient follow-up, and distinct readmission criteria between hospitals.

-In order to assess the impact of readmission on long-term survival, patient survival at 1 and 2 years after transplantation was studied, and patients with at least one readmission had a lower survival than those who were not readmitted.
+In order to assess the impact of readmission on long-term survival we looked at patient survival at 1 and 2 years after transplantation, and found that patients with at least one readmission had lower survival than those who were not readmitted.
 Similar results were found by several studies, showing that readmission is associated with lower long-term patient survival (2,3,6,8,11-13).
 Emergency room visits may be an indicator of higher risk after liver transplantation.
-Whether these patients may benefit from closer postoperative follow-up, such as a higher frequency of scheduled visits, should be investigated.
+Whether these patients may benefit from closer postoperative follow-up, such as with a higher frequency of scheduled visits, should be investigated.